ApproxEng/approxeng.input/src/docs/howtouse.rst

 Once your controller is physically connected to the computer (whether by USB, bluetooth, or magic) and you have a corresponding entry in the dev filesystem, you need to create an object to receive and interpret events from the hardware, and you need to set up a mechanism by which events will be sent to that object.
-The object in this case will be a subclass of :class:`~approxeng.input.Controller`, currently the following controllers are supported:
+The object in this case will be a subclass of :class:`~approxeng.input.Controller`.
+As of version 2.6.0, the mechanism to specify controllers has been changed.
+For controllers which are close to standard, they can be defined within YAML files found within the library itself, or within a `~/.approxeng.input` directory.
+Non-standard controllers, such as ones which use multiple device nodes or have extra features such as LEDs, must be coded directly and added into the library itself.

+Non-standard controller classes which include behaviour or controls which can't be handled by the YAML definitions are currently:

-- :class:`approxeng.input.dualshock3.DualShock3` handles PS3 controllers
+- :class:`approxeng.input.dualshock3.DualShock3` for PS3 controllers, see :ref:`api_dualshock3`

-- :class:`approxeng.input.dualshock4.DualShock4` is for PS4 controllers
+- :class:`approxeng.input.dualshock4.DualShock4` for PS4 controllers, see :ref:`api_dualshock4`

-- :class:`approxeng.input.xboxone.WiredXBoxOneSPad` and :class:`approxeng.input.xboxone.WirelessXBoxOneSPad` are for the
-  newer XBox One controllers.
-For whatever reason this controller reports different axes and buttons when connected over bluetooth to when it's connected with a wire, so you'll need to use the correct one!

-- :class:`approxeng.input.rockcandy.RockCandy` for the Rock Candy PS4 controller clone (it appears to describe itself as a PS3 controller, but has the controls of a PS4 one!)

 - :class:`approxeng.input.steamcontroller.SteamController` for the Valve Steam controller.
-This is a bit of a strange one, and you'll need to be running a driver which creates a virtual XBox360 device to use it, but it does work.
 See :ref:`api_steamcontroller` for details.

-- :class:`approxeng.input.wii.WiiRemotePro` for the Nintendo Wii Remote Pro.
-If you're running in a graphical environment you'll probably want to disable the default behaviour where the left stick controls the mouse - see :ref:`wii-remote-pro-label` for instructions.

-- :class:`approxeng.input.wiimote.WiiMote` for :ref:`api_wiimote`.

-- :class:`approxeng.input.sf30pro.SF30Pro` for :ref:`api_sf30pro`.

-- :class:`approxeng.input.pihut.PiHut` for :ref:`api_pihut`.

 - :class:`approxeng.input.spacemousepro.SpaceMousePro` for :ref:`api_spacemousepro`.

+Other controllers will appear as instances of a class called `ProfiledController`, this is dynamically created from the YAML definitions and consequently has no linked documentation.

 In general you will not explicitly create these objects yourself, instead you can use the binding layer to discover a connected controller (optionally supplying a particular kind of controller you want, otherwise it just finds the first